Vifieh/cd0354-monolith-to-microservices-project/Classroom_Project_Instructions/Part_III_TravisCI.md

 1. Create an account on https://travis-ci.com/ (not https://travis-ci.org/).
 It is recommended that you sign in using your Github account.

-2. Integrate Github with Travis: Activate your GitHub repository with whom you want to set up the CI pipeline.
+2. Integrate GitHub with Travis: Activate your GitHub repository with whom you want to set up the CI pipeline.

 3. Set up your Dockerhub username and password in the Travis repository's settings, so that they can be used inside of `.travis.yml` file while pushing images to the Dockerhub.